documentkit/JS_interview_questions/README.md

 ```
 Can you guess the output here?

-The output will be “tushar”.
+The output will be "tushar".

-Although the getName function is declared inside the object obj, at the time of invocation, getName() is a property of obj2, therefore the “this” keyword will refer to obj2.
+Although the getName function is declared inside the object obj, at the time of invocation, getName() is a property of obj2, therefore the "this" keyword will refer to obj2.

-The silly way to understand the “this” keyword is, whenever the function is invoked, check the object before the dot.
+The silly way to understand the "this" keyword is, whenever the function is invoked, check the object before the dot.
 The value of this . keyword will always be the object before the dot.

 If there is no object before the dot-like in example1, the value of this keyword will be the global object.